Haitham bin Tariq: Political career

 A sports enthusiast, Haitham served as the first head of the Oman Football Association in the early 1980s.
 He served as the Undersecretary of the Ministry of Foreign Affairs for Political Affairs from 1986 to 1994, and was later appointed as the Secretary General for the Ministry of Foreign Affairs (1994–2002).
 He was later appointed as Minister of Heritage and Culture in March 2002 and later chaired the national census committee in 2003.
-He usually represented Oman abroad in a diplomatic capacity; in 2016, he personally welcomed Charles, Prince of Wales, and his wife Camilla, Duchess of Cornwall, on a visit to Oman.
+He usually represented Oman abroad in a diplomatic capacity; in 2016, he personally welcomed the Prince of Wales and the Duchess of Cornwall (later King Charles III and Queen Camilla) on a visit to Oman.

 Haitham is also chairman of the committee for the future vision of "Oman 2040" along with being honorary president of the Oman Association for the Disabled.

-His record in government under Sultan Qaboos bin Said has been described by The Economist as poor.
+He was said to be the favoured candidate of Oman's merchant families with whom he is said to have links.

 Sultan of Oman

 After the death of Sultan Qaboos, Haitham's first cousin, on 10 January 2020, Haitham was named by the royal family and Qaboos's will as Sultan of Oman the next day and took an oath before an emergency session of the Council of Oman in Al-Bustan.
-Oman state TV said the former sultan's letter was opened by the Defence Council and his identity was announced shortly thereafter.
-As sultan, he also held the positions of prime minister, supreme commander of the armed forces, minister of defence, minister of finance, and minister of foreign affairs until 18 August 2020 when he appointed Sayyid Badr bin Hamad bin Hamood Al Busaidi as foreign minister and Sultan bin Salem bin Saeed al-Habsi as minister of finance.
+According to Omani state TV, Qaboos's letter was opened by the Defence Council and his identity was announced shortly thereafter.
+As sultan, he also held the positions of prime minister, supreme commander of the armed forces, minister of defence, minister of finance, minister of foreign affairs and chairman of the Central Bank of Oman until 18 August 2020 when he appointed Badr bin Hamad Al Busaidi as foreign minister, Sultan bin Salem bin Saeed al-Habsi as minister of finance, and Taimur bin Asa'ad Al Said as chairman of the Central Bank of Oman.

 In his first public speech, he promised to uphold his predecessor's peace-making foreign policy and to further develop Oman's economy.
 Haitham bin Tariq is married and, unlike his predecessor, also has children, two sons and two daughters.

+Early in his reign he signed Oman to the United Nations Convention Against Torture, the International Covenant on Economic, Social and Cultural Rights and International Convention for the Protection of All Persons from Enforced Disappearance.

+In October 2020 Oman was the first Gulf state to send an ambassador back to Syria after they downgraded or shut missions in Damascus in 2012 over attacks by the government there on protests at the start of the war.